maennenajere/web-hybrid-wk3/README.md

 # Exercise: Navigation
 The app uses React Navigation to navigate between screens.
 Simple pressable text & button that navigates to a second screen when clicked and vice versa.
+The app also supports light and dark themes based on the device's color scheme.

 ## How to Run

 1. Clone the repository: